adonisjs/v5-docs/content/guides/views/components.md

 ```

 ## Components as tags
-Edge allows you to reference the components stored inside the `./resources/views/components` directory as edge tags.
+Edge allows you to reference the components stored inside the `./resources/views/components` directory as Edge tags.

 Create the following template inside the `resources/views/components/button.edge` file.